-To expected benefits of HRS4R implementation in the environment of JEPU can be included: increasing the prestige and attractiveness of the university for researchers, increasing the quality of care for human resources, interconnection with a pan-European network of research organizations, a more favorable position in TA CR and HORIZON 2020 programmes, etc.
+Among the expected benefits of HRS4R implementation JEPU includes: increasing of prestige and attractiveness of university for researchers, increasing of human resources care quality, connection with Europe-wide net of research organizations, better position in TA CR, HORIZON2020 programmes etc.

-The implementation process of HRS4R is at JEPU managed by members of the leadership headed by Rector, Assoc.
+Process of HRS4R implementation on J. E. Purkyně University is directed by members of management with the leading role of rector, Assoc.
 Prof. Dr. Martin Balej, Ph.D.

 Further information will be provided by Bohumila Vykouková MSc., project manager, contact: +420 475 28 6 353, .